This anti-itch braid spray is perfect for relieving scalp itching and creating a healthy scalp environment for

 This itching almost made me give up on braids a few years ago because it was annoying and uncomfortable.

 It also makes you look like a complete lunatic when you dig your hand into your braids in public and start scratching your scalp.

 Eventually, I discovered several tips and tricks that can lead to an itch-free braids experience from day 1.

 However, that will only make the itching ten times worse as I discovered when I tried it.

-In addition, the oils will cause build up on the scalp and if you apply it to your edges, can also cause hair loss.
+In addition, the oils will cause build-up on the scalp and if you apply them to your edges, can also cause hair loss.
 So what’s the solution then?

 Why Do Braids Itch When You First Get Them?

-Bumps on the scalp and around the hair perimeter are also possible side effects from this alkaline base.
+Bumps on the scalp and around the hair perimeter are also possible side effects of this alkaline base.